pmatulis/oasis/index.md

 ### The environment

-The practice space is cleaned before each class and participants are encouraged to dispense with their outdoor shoes.

 The environment is non-competitive and emotionally safe.
 People of all ages, genders, colours, shapes, and sizes are welcome.

+The practice space is cleaned before each class and participants are encouraged to dispense with their shoes.

 There will be a short non-caffeinated drink break (e.g. herbal tea).